stennety/mywebsite/_drafts/ten-years-in-testing-ask-me-anything.md

 * Favor pairing and group working, over doing it myself and working in isolation

 > Question: Why you stayed in testing

+Answer:

+* Interesting, challenging, and varied work
+* The Testing Community give me a lot of energy
+* I'm still learning new things, ten years in
+* I strongly believe in making software better for people